 Step 4.
 Share Your Wishes

 Once you have made your decisions and completed your advance directive, be sure to share it with those who matter most to you and with your doctor, nurses, social workers and anyone who works with you on your medical and health care needs.
 Your well-thought out and personal plans are only effective if others know your wishes and can advocate for you when you are not able.

 It is important to talk with your health care providers about the pros and cons of various life-sustaining treatment options.
 Sometimes not knowing what to ask your health care provider can be daunting.
 Visit “Know your Options” for a list of questions to consider asking your provider.
 Bring your Health Care Directive to your health care provider to have it placed in your medical record.

-Highly skilled, certified individuals are available to meet with individuals (and their families or friends) to facilitate an advance care planning conversation.
+Highly skilled, certified individuals are available to meet with you (and with those who matter most to you) to guide an advance care planning conversation.
 Learn more about meeting with an advance care planning facilitator.